 This diagram shows that a fall in oil prices (and a fall in firms costs) will shift the short-run aggregate supply (SRAS) to the right, causing lower inflation and higher real GDP.
-(Some economists say a 10% fall in oil prices leads to a 0.1% increase in GDP (BBC article on falling oil prices)
+(Some economists say on average a 10% fall in oil prices leads to a 0.1% increase in GDP (BBC article on falling oil prices)

 3. Balance of payments

 Oil importers will benefit from a falling oil price because the value of their oil imports will drop.
 This will reduce the current account deficit of oil importers; this is important for a country like India who imports 75% of oil consumption and currently has a large current account deficit.
 However, for oil exporters, a falling oil price will do the opposite reducing the value of their exports and causing lower trade surplus.
-The UK is currently a small net importer of oil, so will have limited impact on UK current account.
+The UK is currently a small net importer of oil, so will have a limited impact on UK current account.

 Other oil exporters, such as Saudi Arabia and UAE have built up substantial foreign currency reserves; they can afford temporary falls in oil prices because they have substantial reserves.
-This is why Saudi Arabia has so far not responded by cutting output.

-Why falling oil prices is not enough for Europe
+Why falling oil prices is not enough for Europe?